Mirus Academy

-Mirus Academy is a private school junior high school and high school located in Katy, Texas in the United States of America.
+Mirus Academy is a private school high school located in Katy, Texas in the United States of America.
 The school serves the City of Katy, Texas and Greater Houston area.

 Academics

 Mirus Academy provides a college-preparatory academic program within the framework of small classes and flexible scheduling.
-High school graduation requires completion of a 26-credit curriculum that includes 4 credits of English, 4 credits of mathematics, 4 credits of science, 3 credits of social studies, 2 credits of foreign language, 1 credit of fine arts, and 8 credits of elective courses.
+High school graduation requires completion of a 26-credit curriculum that includes 4 credits of English, 4 credits of mathematics, 4 credits of science, 4 credits of social studies, 2 credits of foreign language, 1 credit of fine arts, and 8 credits of elective courses.
 Honors-level and Advanced Placement courses are available.
 Following graduation, 70% of Mirus Academy graduates enroll in a four-year university, 20% enroll in a two-year community college, and 10% pursue non-college options.

 Class sizes are limited by design, with a 7:1 student-to-teacher ratio.
 Grade levels are determined by age as of September 1; however, students are placed in classes by ability rather than age, so classrooms are mixed-age and able to accommodate students with intellectual giftedness.
 Admission to the school is selective, and applicants with disciplinary or academic problems are excluded.

-Student life

-Mirus Academy students participate in enrichment programs outside the standard course of instruction, including student council, theater productions, local field trips, international tours, yearbook, and volunteering.

 School Schedule

-Mirus Academy's school hours are 8:30 am to 3:00 pm, Monday through Thursday, and 8:30 am to 1:30 pm on Fridays.
-An optional 3:00 pm – 4:30 pm class period is also available.
+Mirus Academy's school hours are 9:00 am to 3:30 pm, Monday through Thursday, and 9:00 am to 1:30 pm on Fridays.
+An optional 3:30 pm – 5:00 pm class period is also available.
 While most Mirus students follow a traditional five-day school schedule, a flexible short-week schedule is available, allowing students to pursue activities that overlap with traditional school hours, such as high-level athletic or artistic competitions.

 School History

-Mirus Academy began when the leadership of The Curious Mind, a homeschooling center in the Greater Katy, Texas Area, found that families would benefit from an individualized approach to education within a traditional classroom atmosphere.
-In 2010, the homeschooling center closed, and the program transitioned into a private school called Mirus Academy, adding to the many private school opportunities in the Katy area.
+Mirus Academy started as a homeschooling center in the Greater Katy, Texas Area.
+In 2010, the homeschooling center closed, and the program transitioned into a private school called Mirus Academy.
 The school was accredited in 2017 by the National Association of Private Schools.